 If gifting is to be used as part of the estate plan, it would be advisable to make gifts using property with a high basis, because the recipient will receive a basis in the gifted property equal to the giver's basis.
 Basis, which is generally equivalent to the owner's cost of purchasing the asset, determines the amount of taxable gain on the subsequent sale or disposition of the asset.
 Property kept until death will, under current law, receive a "stepped-up" basis equal to its date-of-death value.

 Due to the 2017 Tax Cuts and Jobs Act, estates of decedents who die on or after January 1, 2018 have a basic exclusion amount of $11,180,000, up from a total of $5,490,000 for estates of decedents who died in 2017.
 This amount is adjusted annually for inflation, but is scheduled to return to the 2017 exclusion amount with inflation adjustments at the end of 2025.
-Married couples with very large estates may combine their exclusion amounts using a concept called portability to shield up to $22,360,000 from estate tax.
+For 2021, the basic exclusion amount is $11,700,000.
+Married couples with very large estates may combine their exclusion amounts using a concept called portability to shield up to $23,400,000 from estate tax.
 There will be very few estates subject to taxation under this new tax act.
 However, below are techniques for reducing value of an estate for those who may still be facing an estate tax.

 Grantor Retained Income Trusts work like Qualified Personal Residence Trusts.
 A parent contributes property to an irrevocable trust.
 The parent retains an income interest in the property for a term of years and the remainder goes to children at the end of the term.
 The income interest must be a fixed income rate applied to the value of the trust assets at the time of contribution or the value of the trust assets re-determined annually.
 If the parent survives the term, property is removed from his or her estate at reduced gift tax cost.
 If the fixed income rate paid to the parent is high or the term is ten years or longer, the gift cost can be very low.
 This technique can work well for a closely-held business, family limited partnership, or securities that generate a predictable income stream.
 By using the right combination of an income payment and term of years, the value of the taxable gift for a Grantor Retained Income Trust can be reduced to zero or very close to zero.